nickmuse/legion/rulebook.md

 ## Turnovers

-Interceptions may be returned
+Interceptions may be returned.

 Fumbles may not be returned.
-Ball is down at spot of clear recovery
+Ball is down at spot of clear recovery.

 ## Tagging